 APPELLATION: Defines the area where a wine’s grapes were grown, such as Bordeaux, Gevrey-Chambertin, Alexander Valley, or Russian River Valley.
 Regulations vary widely from country to country.
 To use an appellation on a California wine label, 85 percent of the grapes used to make the wine must be grown in the specified district.
 See also appellation d’origine controlle.

 AROMA: Traditionally defined as the smell that wine acquires from the grapes and fermentation.
-Now it more commonly means the wine’s total smell, including changes that resulted from oak aging or that occurred in the bottle–good or bad.
+It more commonly means the wine’s total scent, including changes that resulted from oak aging or in the bottle–good or bad.
 “Bouquet” has a similar meaning.

 ASTRINGENT: Describes a rough, harsh, puckery feel in the mouth, usually from tannin or high acidity, that red wines (and a few whites) have.
 When the harshness stands out, the wine is astringent.

 AUSTERE: Used to describe relatively hard, high-acid wines that lack depth and roundness.
 Usually said of young wines that need time to soften or wines that lack richness and body.

 AWKWARD: Describes a wine with poor structure, clumsy, or out of balance.